bjucps209/spring2021-team2/README.md

 * Blake Alexander - Model code finished for High Scores.
 FXML started and view code in progress.
 A txt is able to be created but the View does not read from the txt file to insert the high scores yet.
 * Patrick Menking - Basic serialization completed, still needs implementation in the GUI along with testing.
 * Shubin Yuan - user object can do basic movement and action.
 Other fish will updata position.
+* Gunnar Funderburk- Model Code, FXML in the middle of development, some bugs with saving and loading still under work but mostly complete.
 ## Expenses
 * Blake Alexander (balexander012) - 8-28 Hours Remaining
 * Shubin Yuan (ShubinJerry-Yuan) - Model design - 25 hours spended, 25 hours left.
+* Gunnar Funderburk (gfund)- 26 hours spent, 24 hours left
+*